pangenome/odgi/README.md

 You'll need to set this flag to 0 or remove and rebuild your build directory if you want to unset this build behavior and get a dynamic binary again.
 Static builds are unlikely to be supported on OSX, and require appropriate static libraries on linux.

+For more information on optimisations, debugging and GNU Guix builds, see [INSTALL.md](./INSTALL.md) and [CMakeLists.txt](./CMakeLists.txt).

 #### Notes on dependencies